j5ik2o/akka-persistence-dynamodb/_sources/customize.md.txt

 }
 ```

-shard-count is the logical number of shards.
+`shard-count` is the logical number of shards.

-There are two standard implementations as follows.
+`partition-key-resolver-class-name` specifies the implementation class that generates pkey from `PersistenceId` and `Sequence Number`.
+The following two implementations are available for built-in use.
 You may also set up your own implementation.

 - `com.github.j5ik2o.akka.persistence.dynamodb.journal.PartitionKeyResolver.SequenceNumberBased` (Default)
+  - `pkey = ${persistenceId}-${sequenceNumber % shardCount}`
   - The same `PersistenceId` will be assigned to a different shard if the `Sequence Number` is different.
 This is a write-specific sharding.
 - `com.github.j5ik2o.akka.persistence.dynamodb.journal.PartitionKeyResolver.PersistenceIdBased`
+  - `pkey = ${persistenceId.prefix}-${md5(persistenceId.reverse) % shardCount}`
+  - e.g) `counter-875e6ce0425e4d2b8203f3b44b9b531a`, `persistenceId.prefix` is `counter`.
   - If you choose this option, the same shard will be assigned if the `PersistenceId` is the same, so be sure to select this option if you are using DynamoDB Stream or KDS for DynamoDB.

+`sort-key-resolver-class-name` specifies the implementation class that generates `skey` from `PersistenceId` and `Sequence Number`.
+The following two implementations are available for built-in use.
+You may also set up your own implementation.

+- `com.github.j5ik2o.akka.persistence.dynamodb.journal.SortKeyResolver$SeqNr`
+  - `skey = $sequenceNumber`
+  - An implementation in which `pkey` is the `Sequence Number`.
+- `com.github.j5ik2o.akka.persistence.dynamodb.journal.SortKeyResolver$PersistenceIdWithSeqNr`
+  - `skey = ${persistenceId.body}-${sequenceNumber}`
+  - Use `persistenceId.body` as the prefix since `shard-count` may cause multiple `persistenceId`s events to be stored in the same shard.

 ### Snapshot